arsh956/PPS/Assignment PPS.md

 6*8=48                                                     6*9=54
 6*10=60
 ```
-## 5. To convert temperature from Fahrenheit to celcius
+## 5. To convert temperature from Fahrenheit to celcius.
 ```C
 #include<stdio.h>
 int main()